Wo1v3r/ManaStudio/README.md

 Basic one page web application to create 'Wizards' cards, depicting developers as wizards:

+##### This was made as a demo continuing Angular.io 's Tour of Heroes and attempting to use FireBase

 - Can add skills to your wizard
 - Can buy 'items' for your wizard
 - Can Create a wizard adding it to the firebase db